Smartling/SmartlingHelp/_v2endpoints/glossary/create-glossary.md

         Details of the created glossary, including a unique identifier, glossary name, description, source locale, created date and an ID for the user who created the glossary.

 ---

+Creates a new Glossary in a Smartling account.